soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/checklist-atp-setup.md

     - On the **Review your settings** tab, after you have reviewed your settings, click **Save**.
 (If you didn't make any changes, click **Cancel**.)
 5. Close the default policy settings page.

-To learn more, see [Set up Office 365 ATP anti-phishing and anti-phishing policies](set-up-anti-phishing-policies.md).
+To learn more about your anti-phishing policy options, see [Set up Office 365 ATP anti-phishing and anti-phishing policies](set-up-anti-phishing-policies.md).

 ## 4 - Anti-spam